 Enhanced capacity to address illegality in the forest sector

-The VPA process is strengthening the capacity of government, the private sector, civil society and indigenous peoples to work together to address illegality in the Honduran forest sector.
-Dedicated regional platforms are building the capacity of local stakeholders to engage with the VPA process.
+The VPA process is strengthening the capacity of representatives from Government, the private sector, civil society and indigenous peoples to work together to address illegality in the Honduran forest sector.
+Dedicated regional platforms built the capacity of local stakeholders to engage with the VPA process.

 Legal reforms and improved legal clarity

 The VPA process in Honduras is providing opportunities to make legal compliance and law enforcement much clearer, as well as to identify overlaps, gaps and contradictions in the current legal framework.

 - In June 2018, the EU and Honduras initialled the VPA to indicate that both Parties confirm that the wording contained in the document is the wording they have agreed.
 Lawyers from the EU and Honduras then carried out a final review of the VPA text and annexes, a necessary step in order to start the procedures to sign and ratify the VPA.
 The agreement was signed in February 2021.